-Currently Gstaad, Kitzbuhel and Madrid are the three tournaments played at higher altitude.
+Currently Gstaad, Kitzbuhel and the Madrid Open are the three tournaments played at higher altitude.
 All of them are played on clay, which means that when you’re making your betting on clay on these tournaments you should always take into account this factor.
 Below we will take a closer look at each of these events to help you with your tennis bets.

 Masters 1000 Madrid

 The Mutua Madrid Open takes place in the Spanish capital, a city located at an altitude of 2,130 ft (650m).
 The tournament is played on clay and the tournament provides some of the fastest conditions to the players.